How local antipredator response unbalances the rock-paper-scissors model

 We study a cyclic nonhierarchical system composed of $3$ species, whose predator-prey interactions are described by the rock-paper-scissors game rules.
 In our model, organisms of one out of the species can react to local predation threats, joining efforts with conspecifics to oppose predator's attacks.
 Each predator faces a particular antipredator resistance: the larger the prey group surrounding it, the lower the chances of successful predation.

 Our numerical implementation follows a standard algorithm widely employed in studies of spatial biological systems \cite{anti2,Reichenbach-N-448-1046,PhysRevE.89.042710,Bazeia_2017}.
-The dynamics of individuals' spatial organisation were simulated in square lattices with periodic boundary conditions, following predation and mobility rules.
+The dynamics of individuals' spatial organisation are simulated in square lattices with periodic boundary conditions, which means that the grid topology is a torus surface.
 We assumed the Lotka-Volterra numerical implementation, with a conservation law for the total number of individuals \cite{Volterra}; the total number of individuals is $\mathcal{N}$, the total number of grid points.
 Figure~\ref{fig1} illustrates the main rules of our simulations, with red, purple, and light blue representing species $1$, $2$, and $3$, respectively.
 The arrows show the cyclic dominance of the predator-prey interactions: organisms of species $i$ consume individuals of species $i+1$, with $i=1,2,3$, with the cyclic identification $i=i\pm3\,\beta$, where $\beta$ is an integer.
 The dotted light blue arrow indicates that the predation probability of organisms of species $3$ is locally reduced because of the antipredator behaviour of individuals of species $1$.